-The following uses shall be allowed within a critical area or critical area buffer without critical areas review, provided that they are non-polluting, not substantially degrading, are not prohibited by any other ordinance or law, and they are conducted using best management practices.
+The following uses shall be allowed within a critical area or critical area buffer without critical areas review, provided that they will comply with no net loss standards are non-polluting, not substantially degrading, are not prohibited by any other ordinance or law, and they are conducted using best management practices.
 The City may apply conditions to the underlying permit or approval, such as a building permit, to ensure that the proposal is consistent with the provisions of this Ordinance to protect critical areas.